RajeshPatil-IIT-Roorkee/CodeClause-Blindness_Detection/README.md

 # CodeClause-Blindness_Detection

-# Blindness Detection Golden Project
+# Golden Project - 1 : Blindness Detection
 Welcome to the Blindness Detection Golden Project repository!
 This remarkable project, developed during my Artificial Intelligence Internship at CodeClause, represents a pivotal achievement in the intersection of AI and healthcare.
 Utilizing advanced techniques and ResNet models, this project aims to pioneer groundbreaking solutions in the early detection of blindness.

 # Project Highlights